 - Interaction with staff and probation officers

-- Monthly literature mailing to nearly than 4,700 inmates
+- Monthly literature mailing to more than 3,200 inmates

 - Personal discipleship correspondence

 - Twice monthly visits for TCM Chapel Meetings at Lorain Correctional, Ohio’s Northern Reception Center for newly incarcerated inmates